 Placing all technical details aside, people often fail to realise why perspective is such an important topic.
-The answer is that perspective draws attention to the distinction between subject and object; and inspired a fascination with views, which split into two different directions.
+The answer is that perspective draws attention to the distinction between subject and object; and inspired a fascination with views, which split into three different directions.
 One was towards realism, leading to topographical views, geometrical and architectural drawings—hence accurate dimensional measurement.
-The second led to panoramic, distorted, imaginative and illusionistic spaces.
+The second led to panoramic, distorted, imaginative, and illusionistic spaces.

 Lecture 2: Perspective and Imagination

-We humans naturally form visual and apparent 3D dimensional images of things/processes inside our heads.
-Put simply, we run little ‘movie’ scenarios by means of our ‘inner-eye’, whereby these images most often convey happenings in a type of inner perspective view of a scene (we form ‘mental’ perspectives).
+Humans naturally form visual and apparent three-dimensional (3D) images of things/processes inside our heads.
+We run little ‘movie’ scenarios using our ‘inner-eye’, whereby these images most often convey happenings in a type of inner perspective view of a scene (we form ‘mental’ perspectives).

-By accurately prescribing, indexing and modelling reality; perspective enabled accurate systemised worlds to be developed on media, and also sometimes distorted explorative worlds to be developed in the human mind and/or model and subsequently be recorded on media as well.
-The explicit dimensional worlds made possible using perspective machines/methods; enable new ideas, concepts, forms and/or conglomerations of objects to be explored, some objects/processes being really existent ones and some only imaginary (at a particular time).
+By accurately prescribing, indexing, and modelling reality; perspective enabled accurate systemised worlds to be developed on media.
+By means of perspective views, new kinds of visual solutions can be created in the human mind or model and subsequently be recorded on media.
+The explicit dimensional worlds made possible using perspective machines/methods enable new ideas, concepts, forms and conglomerations of objects to be explored.
+Some objects/processes are really existent ones, and some only imaginary (at a particular time).

 Lecture 3: Perspective, Art, Science, Technology

-Alan concludes the lecture series by reviewing the various role(s) that perspective has played in human history, evolution and technological, social and and cultural development(s).
-He postulates that advances in perspective are in all likelihood, key driver(s) of human progress, and in past, present and future senses.
-Furthermore, future developments and the inevitable progress in perspective knowledge and viewpoint and dimensional modelling/mapping related applications may determine human destiny in the most profound ways imaginable.
+Alan concludes the lecture series by reviewing the various roles that perspective has played in human history, technological evolution, and artistic, scientific, social, and cultural developments.
+He demonstrates that perspective is a fundamental driver of human progress in the past, present, and future senses.
+Furthermore, future developments and the inevitable improvement in perspective knowledge, plus related viewpoint and dimensional modelling/mapping-related applications, may determine human destiny in the most profound ways imaginable.